-ESE will be held at the end of each semester for each subject, for 100 marks, later scaled down to 60 marks.
+ESE will be held at the end of each semester for each subject, for 100 marks, later scaleddown to 60 marks.

-INSTRUCTION REMARKS

-Maximum Marks 100

-Duration 3 Hours

-Part - A Part A will be online Examination.
-20 Objective
+INSTRUCTION REMARKS Maximum Marks 100 marks for all Semester Examinations.
+Duration 3 Hours Part A will be online Examination.
+20 Objective Part - A type Questions.

-type Questions.
 Covering all the 5 units.
-201 =

-20 Marks (Online Examination)

-Part- B 21 to 25 Two Mark Questions, uniformly

-covering the Five units of the syllabus.
-All the 5

-Questions are to be answered.
+20\1=20 Marks (Online Examination) 21 to 25 Two Mark Questions, uniformly Part-B covering the Five units of the syllabus.
+All the 5 Questions are to be answered.
+(5 \ 2 = 10 Marks).Question 26 to 30 will be of either-or type, Part- C covering Five units of the syllabus.
+Each Ouestion may have subdivision.
+(5\14=70 Marks)

-(5 2= 10Marks).

-Question 26 to 30 will be of either-or type,

-Part- C covering Five units of the syllabus.
-Each

-Question may have subdivision.

-(514=70 Marks)